praveenm91/hello-world/README.md

 # hello-world
 My first repository
-This is an attempt to commit and mage changes.
+This is an attempt to commit and make changes.